Bathroom GFCI Requirements

 Bathroom wiring details

 Bathrooms were the first residential location to require GFCI protection in the NEC, starting in 1975.
 The requirement has been stable for decades.
-The main evolution has been the addition of AFCI requirements in NEC 2017 and the expansion of the zone around bathtubs and showers to 6 feet in NEC 2005.
+The main evolution has been the expansion of the zone around bathtubs and showers to 6 feet in NEC 2005.
+Note: bathrooms are not included in the NEC 210.12 AFCI room list.
+Some state amendments extend AFCI to bathrooms, but the base NEC does not require it.

 GFCI devices should be tested monthly using the built-in test/reset buttons.
 Replace any GFCI device that fails to trip when tested or that is more than 15 years old.
 Modern GFCI breakers are self-testing and will indicate end-of-life when they can no longer protect.